By Rebecca Williamson and Miriam Raftery

 A young man who was inside the movie theatre watching “Blair Witch” told ECM he was alarmed when told to evacuate, hearing sirens and glass breaking.
 He indicated jewelry stores were hastily covering display cases as officers led everyone outside.

-An employee at Downtown Café restaurant told ECM that the car show in downtown El Cajon has been cancelled tonight, though the restaurant plans to remain open.
+An employee at Downtown Café restaurant told ECM that the car show in downtown El Cajon has been cancelled tonight, though the restaurant remains open.

 Two El Cajon police officers responded to a call reporting Olango, who has a history of mental illness, was acting erratically.
 According to police, he refused to obey instructions and pulled something out of his pocket, then assumed a shooter’s stance.
 A photo released by police supports that claim.
 But some witnesses have offered conflicting accounts and want video released taken by a bystander’s cellphone that police say they took with permission.